-Create a resource booklet which introduces the basic facts about the major forms of commercial printing.
+Create a resource booklet/brochure which introduces the basic facts about the major forms of commercial printing.
 Write the copy in your own words so that it may serve as your personal reference guide in the future.
 Add diagrams and images to aid in clarifying each process.

-You must use at least ONE published book (can be your text book) in addition to any web articles for your research.
+You must use at least ONE published book (can be my text book) in addition to any web articles for your research.
 Your design should include footnotes documenting where you found information, and photo credits for any images you use (including scans from books or web downloads).
-On the PacificGraphicDesign Blog you will find links to several sites that may be helpful as part of your research.
+On the PacificGraphicDesign Site you will find links to several sites that may be helpful as part of your research.

 Your booklet must contain information about the following printing methods:

 ▪Offset Lithography (Litho)

 Plus, include at least 1 of the following: (you may include more than one for extra credit).

 ▪ Digital Printing

 ▪ Holographic Printing

 You must also include these 4 finishing processes: